ktoso/rx-wiki/Implementing-Your-Own-Operators.md

 You can implement your own Observable operators.
 This page shows you how.

+If your operator is designed to *originate* an Observable, rather than to transform or react to a source Observable, use the [`create( )`](Creating-Observables#wiki-create) method rather than trying to implement `Observable` manually.
+Otherwise, follow the instructions below.

 # Chaining Your Custom Operators with Standard RxJava Operators

 The following example shows how you can chain a custom operator (in this example: `myOperator`) along with standard RxJava operators by using the `lift( )` operator: